19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004]

-(4) Any agent who is authorised by his principal in the prescribed manner may file or submit any return, estimate, statement or document on behalf of his principal through the electronic service.
+(4) Any agent who is authorised by his principal in the prescribed manner may file or submit any return, estimate, statement or document, or provide any information to the Comptroller, on behalf of his principal through the electronic service.

 [49/2004]

+[Act 2 of 2016 wef 11/04/2016]

-(5) Where any return, estimate, statement or document is filed or submitted on behalf of any person under subsection (4) —
+(5) Where any return, estimate, statement or document is filed or submitted, or any information is provided, on behalf of any person under subsection (4) —

-(a) it shall be deemed to have been filed or submitted with the authority of that person; and
+(a) it shall be deemed to have been filed, submitted or provided with the authority of that person; and

+[Act 2 of 2016 wef 11/04/2016]

 (b) that person shall be deemed to be cognizant of all matters therein.

 [49/2004]

+[Act 2 of 2016 wef 11/04/2016]

-(6) Where any return, estimate, statement or document is filed or submitted through the electronic service using the authentication code assigned to any person before that person has requested, in the prescribed manner, for the cancellation of the authentication code —
+(6) Where any return, estimate, statement or document is filed or submitted, or any information is provided, through the electronic service using the authentication code assigned to any person before that person has requested, in the prescribed manner, for the cancellation of the authentication code —

-(a) the return, estimate, statement or document shall, for the purposes of this Act, be presumed to have been filed or submitted by that person unless he adduces evidence to the contrary; and
+(a) the return, estimate, statement, document or information shall, for the purposes of this Act, be presumed to have been filed, submitted or provided by that person unless he adduces evidence to the contrary; and

+[Act 2 of 2016 wef 11/04/2016]

-(b) where that person alleges that he did not file or submit the return, estimate, statement or document, the burden shall be on him to adduce evidence of that fact.
+(b) where that person alleges that he did not file or submit the return, estimate, statement or document, or provide the information, the burden shall be on him to adduce evidence of that fact.

 [49/2004]

+[Act 2 of 2016 wef 11/04/2016]

+[Act 2 of 2016 wef 11/04/2016]

 (7) Where any person has given his consent for any notice to be served on him through the electronic service, the Comptroller may serve the notice on that person by transmitting an electronic record of the notice to that person’s account with the electronic service.